adamzhang06/SafetyNet/README.md

 ## How we built it

-We began with a desk review of existing BAC tracking apps, smart breathalyzers, and standard drink measurements.
-Next, we examined edge cases and ethical concerns, including connectivity failures, inaccurate drink tracking, privacy and data sharing risks, and accessibility for diverse student populations.
+We began with a **desk review** of existing BAC tracking apps, smart breathalyzers, and standard drink measurement frameworks to understand the current landscape and identify gaps.
+We then evaluated key **edge cases and ethical risks**, including connectivity failures in real-world environments, inaccurate drink tracking, privacy and data-sharing concerns, and accessibility barriers for diverse student populations.

-With research compiled, we moved to ideation and iteration, sketching on whiteboards and creating wireframes in Figma.
-Once the framework was established, we set up a MongoDB database to store user profiles, including ID, age, sex, and weight.
-Front-end development followed using React Native and Expo, with Gemini and Claude assisting in generating code from our wireframes.
-Finally, we built the back end, connecting Python FastAPI and MongoDB to the app and integrating the Gemini API and Snowflake for additional functionality.
+With our research synthesized, we moved into **rapid ideation and iteration**, sketching concepts on whiteboards and translating them into wireframes in Figma to define user flows and core interactions.
+Once the product framework was clear, we implemented a **MongoDB database** to store user profiles and essential attributes such as ID, age, sex, and weight.

+From there, we developed the **front end** using React Native and Expo, leveraging Gemini and Claude to accelerate implementation by generating code directly from our wireframes.
+Finally, we built the **back end** with Python FastAPI, connected it to MongoDB, and integrated the Gemini API to support additional AI-powered features and data processing.

 ## Challenges we ran into